Skip to Content

 It is always hot in Australia

 It is always hot in Australia.
 Nope.
-I mean have you been to Melbourne or Tasmania in winter?
-It even dropped to a freezing 18 degrees in Darwin on the 11th April 2017.
+I mean, have you been to Melbourne or Tasmania in winter?
+It even dropped to a freezing 18 degrees in Darwin on April 11, 2017.
 Brutal.

-I live in the south east of Queensland where the weather is best summed up as beautiful one day and perfect the next.
-Couldn’t have said it up better myself.
+I live in the southeast of Queensland, where the weather is best summed up as beautiful one day and perfect the next.
+I couldn’t have said it better myself.

-The seasons are opposite to that in the northern hemisphere though so do remember that when booking a holiday to Australia!
+The seasons in Australia are opposite to those in the northern hemisphere, though, so do remember that when booking a holiday to Australia!

 a snowman with a blue hat and scarf

-Apparently boomerangs do not all come back!
-This is something I only learnt when we were visiting Uluru.
+Apparently, boomerangs do not all come back!
+I only learned this when we visited Uluru.

-Thousands of years ago boomerangs were invented to bring down hunted animals.
+Thousands of years ago, boomerangs were invented to bring down hunted animals.
 These throwing sticks were heavy and strong.
-When thrown they were designed to break an animals leg and bring it down.
-These boomerangs didn’t need to come back as the hunter could simply pick it up.
+They were designed to break an animal’s leg and bring it down when thrown.
+These boomerangs didn’t need to return as the hunter could simply pick it up.

-I was told though that boomerangs as we think of them were designed to catch birds.
-First, the boomerang unsettled the birds and then as they took flight knocked a few out of the sky.
+I was told, though, that boomerangs, as we think of them, were designed to catch birds.
+First, the boomerang unsettled the birds and then knocked a few out of the sky as they took flight.

-Boomerangs today are probably one of the most purchased gifts by tourists to Australia along with cuddly koalas and hats with corks on.
+Today’s Boomerangs are probably one of the gifts most purchased by tourists to Australia, along with cuddly koalas and hats with corks.
 Maybe.

 an australian boomerang is it an australian myth that they always come back?